NicoKos/quxa-public/README.md

 QUXA is licenced under GPLv3.

 # Requirements
-Ubuntu 16.04 machine or VM
+Ubuntu 16.04 machine or VM.

-Firewalls/NATs do not block outgoing UDP443 traffic + bind the return port QUXA is developed in python3 that need to be installed.
+Firewalls/NATs do not block outgoing UDP443 traffic + bind the return port.

+QUXA is developed in python3 that need to be installed.

 # Deploy
 We highly recommend that you perform all the test on a **dedicated** machine or virtual machine.

 First step is to install the necessary software :

 To do so, we provide the install.sh script :

 ```bash